petkivim/x-road-simple-stats-collector/README.md

 ![](images/architecture.png)

-The advanced version includes four AWS lambda functions:
+The advanced version includes five AWS lambda functions:

 * `collectAndStoreStats`
   * Fetches global configuration from one or more X-Road instances, extracts